Fifth column: Origin

+Although the term is generally thought to have originated in the Spanish Civil War, there is at least one much earlier use of the term in another European theatre.
+In 1906, the Austrian military attache in Belgrade, Joseph Pomiankowski, described an element of Serbian nationalists as "fifth-column work of the [Serbian] Radicals...which systematically poisons the attitude of our South Slav population".

-The term "fifth column" originated in Spain (originally quinta columna) during the early phase of the Spanish Civil War.
+The term fifth column was used in Spain (originally quinta columna) during the early phase of the Spanish Civil War.
 It gained popularity in the Republican media in early October 1936 and immediately started to spread abroad.

-The exact origins of the term are not clear.
-Its first known appearance is in a secret telegram dated 30 September 1936, that was sent to Berlin by the German chargé d'affaires in Alicante, Hans Hermann Völckers.
+The term appeared in a secret telegram dated 30 September 1936, that was sent to Berlin by the German chargé d'affaires in Alicante, Hans Hermann Völckers.
 In the telegram, he referred to an unidentified "supposed statement by Franco" that "is being circulated" (apparently in the Republican zone or in the Republican-held Levantine zone).
 This "supposed statement" held that Franco had claimed that there were four Nationalist columns approaching Madrid, and a fifth column waiting to attack from the inside.
 The telegram was part of the secret German diplomatic correspondence and was discovered long after the civil war.

-The first identified public use of the term is in the 3 October 1936 issue of the Madrid Communist daily Mundo Obrero.
+The first identified public use of the term during the Spanish Civil War is in the 3 October 1936 issue of the Madrid Communist daily Mundo Obrero.
 In a front-page article, the party propagandist Dolores Ibárruri referred to a statement very similar (or identical) to the one that Völckers had referred to in his telegram, but attributed it to General Emilio Mola rather than to Franco.
 On the same day, the PCE activist Domingo Girón made a similar claim during a public rally.
 During the next few days, various Republican papers repeated the story, but with differing detail; some attributed the phrase to General Queipo de Llano, while later some Soviet propagandists would claim it was coined by José Enrique Varela.
 By mid-October, the media was already warning of the "famous fifth column".